Understanding Watts Per Kilogram for Smarter Cycling

 Track your Training Stress Score (TSS) to ensure progressive overload without overtraining.
 Most software calculates this automatically based on the intensity and duration of your rides.

 Another mistake is ignoring nutrition and recovery.
 Power data shows exactly how hard you worked, but it doesn’t account for whether you’re fueling and resting adequately to absorb that training stress.
+I trained myself into a hole multiple times before learning this lesson.

 Start with understanding your current FTP and W/kg, then use that baseline to structure purposeful training.
 Within a few months of consistent, targeted work, you’ll likely see meaningful improvements in both your numbers and your riding experience.